 by Dr. Laura Hills, President, Blue Pencil Institute (www.bluepencilinstitute.com)

-Practicing ethicalshutterstock_9551143 communication at work isn’t always the easiest way to live.
+Practicing ethical communication at work isn’t always the easiest way to live.
 Often, you’ll find it easier to say nothing rather than to tell the truth.
 However, ethical communication means being truthful and upfront and saying what needs to be said, even when that’s difficult.
 Fabricating false information is clearly unethical, but so, too, is exaggerating or omitting important information that others need to know.

 Ethical communication expresses care and respect for others.
 Everyone in your workplace deserves to be respected, regardless of the individual’s job, socioeconomic status, gender, race, age, or other characteristics.
 Communicate with others in ways that demonstrate that respect.
 And, don’t tolerate communication from others that degrades individuals and humanity through the expression of intolerance and hatred.